tgardela/battleships/README.txt

 - go inside battleships/app
     cd battleships

+- install additional frameworks needed to run the app from requirements file: pip intall -r "requirements.txt"

 - run the manage.py script with 'runserver' option (Windows): python manage.py runserver
     (Linux):
         ./manage.py runserver

-- open you faworite internet browser and go to: http://localhost:5000/
+- open your faworite internet browser and go to: http://localhost:5000/

+- provide some feedback about the app :)